anasaraujo/anasaraujo/README.md

 <br>
 <br>

-## ⚡ 3 random facts about me:  ##
+## ⚡ random facts about me:  ##
 <div>
+    I'm just a regular girl who love charts.<br>
+    A Bitcoin entusiastic investor, DJ30 and Crypto Trader, TA Analyst.
+No financial advice!<br>
+    I invest in protocols and assests that will change the world - then give them enough time to do their thing.<br>
     I love people!
-I love socializing, sharing thougths and knwoledge, I like personal "contact" even when at distance of a VideoCall. <br>
+I love socializing, sharing thougths and knowledge, I like personal "contact" even when at distance of a VideoCall. <br>
     I live and work in Portugal, remotely... and I am not afraid of challenges and new adventures.<br>
-    I'm a Bitcoin entusiastic investor, DJ30 and Crypto Trader, TA Analyst.
-No financial advice!<br>
-    I invest in protocols and assests that will change the world - then give them enough time to do their thing.<br>
     Favorite things to do: swimming, socializing, traveling, yoga, deep-house music and "cracking" the code.<br>
 </div>
 <br>